Sonoma State University requires a minimum of 120 units to graduate with a bachelor's degree.

 NOTE: Around 60% of students who start college at Sonoma State University graduate within six years.

 Sonoma State University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||Unknown|

 Reminder: Sonoma State University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Sonoma State University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Sonoma State University students have several choices to make.
-Scroll down to see a full list of majors offered at Sonoma State University below.
+Scroll down to the bottom of this page to see a full list of majors offered at Sonoma State University.

-Sonoma State University does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Sonoma State University does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.